Do Go On - 541 - The Freedom House Ambulance Service

 Yeah, yeah, exactly right.

-You experience one in your life and you go, huh.
+You experienced one in your life and you go, huh.

 Yeah, that was.

-You know, it could be worse, you said.
+You know, it could have been worse, you said.

 You used to be macroaggressions.